marc-jones/phd_thesis/content/02_spring/03_divergence_genome.md

 This difference reveals that there are more genes on the C genome that do not show sequence conservation to an Arabidopsis gene.

 \begin{table}[htp]
-\caption{\textbf{Number of genes expressed two-fold higher than their homoeologue for all homoeologue pairs.} Homoeologue pairs were determined and filtered at each time point for those which both had expression levels above 2\ FPKM.
+\caption{\textbf{Number of genes expressed two-fold higher than their homoeologue for all homoeologue pairs.}}{Homoeologue pairs were determined and filtered at each time point for those which both had expression levels above 2\ FPKM.
 The number and percentage of these genes expressed two-fold higher than their homoeologue is indicated.
 The geometric mean of the fold difference of the C genome gene relative to the A genome homoeologue for all homoeologue pairs is 1.12 in the apex and 1.11 in the leaf.}
 \begin{center}
 \resizebox{\textwidth}{!}{%
 \begin{tabular}{ccccccc}